Hapeville DUI Lawyer - Hapeville DUI Attorney

 Who We Are

-If you were arrested in Hapeville or elsewhere in Fulton County, you (or your Hapeville DUI Lawyer) should file a request for an Administrative License Suspension (ALS) Hearing.
-This hearing can save your driver's license from suspension and must be done within ten business days of your arrest date.
-If the hearing request is not made, your license will automatically be suspended.
+If you were arrested in Hapeville or elsewhere in Fulton County, you (or your Hapeville DUI Lawyer) should file a request for an Administrative License Suspension (ALS) Hearing or an igntion interlock device.
+This hearing or device can save your driver's license from suspension and must be done within thirty days of your arrest date.
+If the hearing or device request is not made, your license will automatically be suspended.
 The filing fee is $150.
 If you are accused of refusing the breath, blood, or urine test, your license will be suspended for one year with no opportunity for a permit.

 DUI arrests are life-changing.
 Here is some information about how a DUI investigation goes in regard to field sobriety testing: